-When you feel broke or are determined to stick to a strict budget, buying gifts for Valentine’s Day can be a little painful.
+When you are determined to stick to a strict budget, buying gifts for Valentine’s Day when you’re feeling broke can be a little painful.

 It’s not that you don’t adore your loved one, nor is it that you don’t want to show how much you love them.